Get Tickets THE BATMAN opens March 4th

 But who is Batman going to match wits with in his latest adventure?
 In the most recent movies, Ben Affleck’s Batman had a grudge against Superman (Henry Cavill), which led to a showdown with Lex Luthor (Jesse Eisenberg).
 For THE BATMAN, Reeves is going deep into Batman’s traditional band of villains, and he’s lining up some tantalizing casting choices.

-From what is being reported, there are at least four villains on screen in THE BATMAN, and possibly more to be added later.
-This has led DC fans to speculate that THE BATMAN might be adapting a graphic novel called "The Long Halloween," where the hero has to work his way through his full rogues gallery as he’s tracking a killer who follows the calendar.
+From what has been seen in the trailers, there are at least two major villains on screen in THE BATMAN, and possibly more.
+There is speculation with DC fans that THE BATMAN might be adapting a graphic novel called "The Long Halloween," where the hero has to work his way through his full rogues gallery as he’s tracking a killer who follows the calendar.

-We have no indication if any of these names will be the main villain, but Reeves so far has cast Zoë Kravitz, Paul Dano and John Turturro to play Catwoman, the Riddler and crime boss Carmine Falcone, respectively.
-Those would line up with "The Long Halloween," but they could also be used in any form of a Batman story.
-There’s also a juicy rumor floating around that Reeves got Colin Farrell to play the Penguin in his movie, but that hasn’t been confirmed so take it with a grain of salt (even though it would be awesome to see Farrell in that role).
+We have no indication if any of these names will be the main villain, but Paul Dano has been cast as the Riddler, John Turturro will be the crime boss Carmine Falcone, respectively and an unrecognizable Colin Farrell will be the iconic villain Oswald Cobblepot, the Penguin.
+Those would line up with "The Long Halloween," but they could also be used in any form in an original Batman story.

 The Batman Trailer